aembke/fred.rs/docs/README.md

 Documentation
 =============

 Until version 8 most of the documentation for this library has been in the form of rustdocs or example modules.
 This unfortunately also means most of the client implementation lacks any kind of design doc.
-The documents in this folder provide a less formal but much more detailed overview of how the library is built.
+The documents in this folder provide a less formal but more detailed overview of how the library is built.
 The intended audience is potential contributors, maintainers, or anybody looking to do a deeper technical evaluation.

 The [CONTRIBUTING](../CONTRIBUTING.md) doc also provides a high level overview, but is targeted specifically at users that want to add new commands with as little friction as possible.
 These documents provide much more context.

 ## TLDR:

-Beyond the main README, here's a quick list of things to consider.
+Beyond the main README, here's a quick list of things that potential users way want to consider.

-* It only supports Tokio stacks.
+* It requires Tokio.
 * It does not support `no-std` builds.
 * Compile times could be better.
 * There's pretty good test coverage.
 * It can use almost no additional memory.
 The parsing layer uses a zero-copy parser based on [bytes](https://crates.io/crates/bytes) types.
 If you're willing to use these types then the library imposes almost no additional storage overhead.
 For example, by using `Bytes` as the primary input and output type with commands callers can entirely avoid additional allocations of these values.
 The response `Bytes` will be an owned view into the [Tokio socket buffer](https://docs.rs/tokio-util/latest/tokio_util/codec/trait.Decoder.html#tymethod.decode).
-* The primary request-response happy path is entirely lock free, nor is the caller required to use one.
-It uses atomics and [crossbeam queue](https://crates.io/crates/crossbeam-queue) types as alternatives.
-It's pretty fast.
+* The primary request-response happy path is lock free, nor is the caller required to use one.
+The client uses Tokio message passing features, atomics, and [crossbeam queue](https://crates.io/crates/crossbeam-queue) types as alternatives.
+This creates a pleasant developer experience and is pretty fast.
-* It has good support for Elasticache.
-* Starting in version 8 it has good support for certain cluster failure modes often seen in Kubernetes + Docker environments.
 * The public interface is generic and supports strongly and stringly-typed usage patterns.
 * There's a fallback interface for sending any commands to the server.
 * There's an optional lower level connection management interface.
+* It does not panic.
+If you find one I will patch it quickly.
+* It never logs input values.
+The `network-logs` feature can enable this if needed.
 * There are a ton of configuration options.
 Arguably too many.
 However, in my opinion it can be worthwhile to tune most of these settings.

 See the [benchmark](../bin/benchmark) folder for more info on performance testing.